The Skyblade Saga!

 The merchant was still frozen by fear and shock as Annabel stepped back on the deck.
 She handed the chest to Big Tom.
 “Get this on board the Peregrine,” she said.

-“Even if Lickfoot tries to trade me a bottle of Farrasper whisky for it?” the troll said.
+“Even if Lickfoot tries to trade me a bottle of Farrasper whisky for it?” the troll said as he tucked the chest under his good arm.

 “Especially if he does.”
 Annabel turned towards the merchant.
 “Vandensloop.
 I’ve heard of you.”